 Scopes, Hooks, and Contexts

-Ignition defines four different scopes: the gateway, the designer, the client (Vision) and the session (Perspective).
+Ignition defines three different scopes: the gateway, the designer, and the client.
 The scopes are used in various ways, such as defining which JARs should be loaded by each piece and the addressing of push messages.
 A module may include pieces for multiple scopes, and resources in a module can be assigned to multiple scopes at once.

 For each scope that the module wishes to run in, it will define a module hook.
 This is the entry point for the module in that scope, and provides several lifecycle functions.
 Each scope provides a context to the hook, which can be used to access all of the platform services of that scope.